 The internals of the cable are made from 100% bare copper wire with sheath material PVC and insulation material HDPE to keep it safe.
 Each twisted pair is individually shielded with aluminum foil coupled with tinned copper braid shielding which protects all conductors just under the jacket, enhancing durability compared to older RJ45 network cables.

 This ethernet cable for gaming comes in white rather than black which could be an advantage for some who have a clean, white setup and would rather make their wires blend into the aesthetic.
 There are also varying lengths of cable you can pick up ranging from 1ft to 100ft so pretty much no matter how far away that ethernet wall socket is, you should be able to reach it with these length options.

 Durability of flat cables is questionable

 If you don’t find it necessary to pick up a Cat8 ethernet cable for your gaming needs but still want one that provides a little more futureproofing than Cat6, why not go right in between and get a Cat7 variant.
 This VANDESAIL offers just that along with other plusses that set this apart from other lackluster choices.

-The Cat7 certification boosts that speed limit of Cat6 from 1Gbps to 10Gbps making it ten times as capable in comparison.
+The Cat7 certification boosts the speed limit of Cat6 from 1Gbps to 10Gbps making it ten times as capable in comparison.
 This, in turn, allows it to be much more futureproof and as ISPs are increasing speeds at a much faster rate than in previous years, we could see that 10Gbps much more frequently.

 Again, compared to the Cat 6 network ethernet cable, the additional shielding and improved quality in twisting of the wires provides better protection from crosstalk, noise, and interference that can degrade the signal quality.
 Looking more closely at those wires, they’re in four twisted pair sets, wrapped by aluminum foil and made from Oxygen-free copper cable core, all maximizing durability.